Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 7. Prediction

 We will revisit Hyperparameter Tuning in a separate article.
 We will also try and improve our app further with automation and standardization etc.

+Congratulation.
+You've now gained some hands-on experience implementing transfer learning.
+I hope this will get you started on doing something even more exciting.